Emad-H/Physical-Verification-using-SKY130/README.md

 ![drc width b](Day3/3-4.png)

 Here we see it is 0.06 microns, while the minimum width should be 0.14 microns.
 To visualize distances better, we can set the grid to be on by going to the menu button Window > Set Grid 0.10um.
-We can also turn on th setting 'Snap-to-grid on' from the same menu.
+We can also turn on the setting 'Snap-to-grid on' from the same menu.

 To increase the width of the metal layer, we can either manually set the cursor box to the size required, then paint it using the middle mouse button.
 Or we can do it via console commands by typing `box width 0.14um` and `paint m2`.